 There is a reason why so many countries are modeling their entrepreneurial ecosystems after Chile’s.
-With serious investments in technology and innovation, the Chilean government has spurred some amazing opportunities for tech startups to launch and grow in the country.
+With serious investments in tech and innovation, the Chilean government has spurred some amazing opportunities for tech startups to launch and grow in the country.

 Here are ten facts you need to know about Chile’s technology scene, also known as “Chilecon Valley.”

 - In 2017, Chile introduced a new tech visa allowing entrepreneurs, tech talent, and investors to acquire a visa in just 15 days.

 Chile is making it easier for foreign entrepreneurs and investors to participate in Chile’s startup ecosystem.
 The government launched a new Visa Tech last year that allows tech talent to acquire a visa in just 15 days.
-This visa is attracting foreign talent and helping to further position Chile as a leading global technology capital.
+This visa is attracting foreign talent and helping to further position Chile as a leading technology hub.